FonduAI/awesome-prompt-injection/README.md

 - [Prompt injection explained](https://simonwillison.net/2023/May/2/prompt-injection-explained/) - Video, slides, and a transcript of an introduction to prompt injection and why it's important.
 - [Adversarial Prompting](https://www.promptingguide.ai/risks/adversarial/) - A guide on the various types of adversarial prompting and ways to mitigate them.
 - [Don't you (forget NLP): Prompt injection with control characters in ChatGPT](https://dropbox.tech/machine-learning/prompt-injection-with-control-characters-openai-chatgpt-llm) - A look into how to achieve prompt injection from control characters from Dropbox.
-- [Testing the Limits of Prompt Injection Defence](https://blog.fondu.ai/posts/prompt-injection-defence/) - A practical discussion about the unique complexities of securing LLMs from prompt injection attacks
+- [Testing the Limits of Prompt Injection Defence](https://blog.fondu.ai/posts/prompt-injection-defence/) - A practical discussion about the unique complexities of securing LLMs from prompt injection attacks.

 ## Tutorials